 It is designed by a German company, although the walker itself is made in China.
 The manufacturer states that it is a company that is socially and environmentally responsible.

-One very nice unique thing about this push walker are the cute carpentry tools.
+One very nice unique thing about this push toy is the cute carpentry tools.
 It’s got a hammer, saw, wrench and screwdriver!
 All colorful and made of wood of course.
 We think that it’s important that children get to learn about actual daily life objects besides toys.
-But if you like toys, there is also a cute carpenter doll that hangs onto the push walker.
+But if you like toys, there is also a cute carpenter doll that hangs onto the walker.

 - Bright Starts Giggling Gourmet Shop ‘n Cook Walker